Howard Lake-Waverly-Winsted High School: Track

 The Laker Track is a standard 400m track with a black rubber surface.
 The track has an additional space spanning the circle on the north end for high jump, and as an additional fenced-in area with three runways, two of which lead to triple and long jump pits, and one which has pole-vault capabilities.
 There are also sand traps for shot put in this area.
 Discus takes place on the football practice field on the northeast side of the campus.

-Resurfacing problems

-The track was resurfaced during the summer of 2016, and during the subsequent spring it was discovered that due to improper drainage around the track combined with heavy precipitation, pockets had formed under the track surface and pushed different parts up.
-Due to the safety concerns, no home meets were held there that year and the school was faced with fixing the issue.
-The track was resurfaced during the summer of 2018, which involved complete removal and installation of a proper drainage system.